JayBazuzi/Mobbing-Pattern-Language/_patterns/My turn is for learning.md

 As a side effect, this sets the tone in the mob for investigating weird things.
 When someone has a bad feeling about what's going on, and it's their turn to navigate, they're used to taking a rotation for learning.
-"Actually can we dig into this behaviour -- why is that happening?
+"Actually can we dig into this behavior -- why is that happening?
 Shouldn't it be doing something else?
 Does anyone know how this thing actually works?"

 # Collaborators